Ivermectin dosage, forms, and strengths

 Ivermectin dosage for lice

-In most adult cases of head lice, topical ivermectin 0.5% lotion can be applied to the head and scalp and left on for 10 minutes.
-Ivermectin interferes with lice's muscle and nerve functions, paralyzing and then killing them.
+In most adult cases of head lice, topical ivermectin 0.5% lotion is applied to the scalp and left on for 10 minutes.
+The medication can then be rinsed off.

 RELATED: FDA approves Rx-to-OTC switch for head lice lotion